tobimensch/preloadify/README.md

 and therefore never got around to releasing it.
 In truth it worked the whole time for the current set of features, and I wanted to add some more before releasing it.

+This script can be a great alternative to static compilation, or to cases where you have a dynamically linked binary, that you'd like to port to other systems, but you aren't willing to compile from source, or for some reason can't.
+To make this work preloadify uses LD_PRELOAD, a unpacking/run script at the beginning of the created binary, tar, optional compression, and patchelf.

+Dependencies:
+- docopt (pip3 install docopt)
+- patchelf
+- tar

 The help output (preloadify --help) should be sufficient to understand how it works:
 ```
 Usage: preloadify [options] EXECUTABLE OUTPUTFILE